RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

    .. actex:: ps_2_5

 #.
-(2 points) Print the number of lines in the file that include the word "programmer".
+(2 points) Print the number of lines in the file that include the word "program" or any extension of it (program, programs, programming, programmer).

    .. actex:: ps_2_6